How & Why to Keep Running in Winter

 Layering is key when it comes to running in colder temperatures.
 Start with a moisture-wicking base layer (we like Merino Wool) to keep sweat away from your skin.
 Then, add an insulating layer for warmth.
 Finish with a windproof and waterproof outer layer to protect against wind chill and the elements.

-Don't forget a hat, gloves, neck gaiter and Merino Wool socks.
+Don't forget a hat, gloves, neck gaiter and Merino Wool socks (especially cushioned socks for running).
 Preferences vary, but we think our best winter running socks are the Men’s Element Micro Crew and the Women’s Element Micro Crew socks.

 2. Have Proper Traction